5 places to eat near the Rome Colosseum

 Visiting Rome's main attractions like the Colosseum is just as important as eating well during your trip.
 Here's where to do it near the Colosseum and the Roman Forum.

-That Italian food is a vice and that just thinking about traveling to Rome makes our mouths water is a fact... it is a fact.
-However, as in all tourist sites in the world, there are areas that are best avoided if you don't know them well, since the quality and prices are usually not the best.
+That Italian food is a vice and that just thinking about traveling to Rome makes our mouths water is a fact... it's a fact.
+However, as in all tourist places in the world, there are areas that are best avoided if you don't know them well, as the quality and prices are usually not the best.

 2. Enjoy Italian-Jewish delicacies in the nearby Jewish quarter of Rome

-I can't recommend just one pizza from Le Rionii, because I think all the ones I've tried are delicious.
+I can't recommend just one pizza from Le Rionii, because all the ones I've tried are delicious.
 The only advice I can give you is that if you travel in a group, take the opportunity to order different flavors and taste as much as you can.
 Ah!
 And do not hesitate to let yourselves be recommended by the staff.
 They are all "full-blooded" Italians and they will know how to recommend you very well.

-Head immediately to Gelateria La Costanza, in Via San Giovanni Laterano number 40 and enjoy.
+Head immediately to Gelateria La Costanza on Via de San Giovanni Laterano number 40 and enjoy.
 All their flavors are totally handmade and the texture of the gelato is unique.
 It will certainly put the sweet icing on the cake to your visit to the Colosseum.

-If your travel budget is not enough to stay at the Palazzo Manfredi, do not worry.
+If your travel budget is not enough to stay at the Palazzo Manfredi, don't worry.
 The rest of us mortals have access to this little Roman paradise if we want to have a cocktail or a coffee with a view.
 I warn you that the experience is not cheap, but you will feel like the protagonist of a movie set in the Dolce Vita for a while.